Beuterei/repository-runner/README.md

 After all reports are collected they get passed to the configured [reporters](#Reporter).
 These reporters can do whatever they want with the reports.
 They can write them to files, pass them to an API, or trigger scripts, whatever their heart desires.

-## TODO

--   [ ] write somewhat of tests

--   [ ] rework report system

--   [ ] rework runner structure.
-I really had a hard time to structure this and I am not totally happy.
-My first goal now was to provide a MVP and learn from using it.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->